-- 1. The absorbent storage tank is to be arranged so that any leakage will be contained and prevented from making contact with heated surfaces.
+1. The absorbent storage tank is to be arranged so that any leakage will be contained and prevented from making contact with heated surfaces.
 All pipes or other tank penetrations are to be provided with manual closing valves attached to the tank.
-In cases where such valves are provided below top of tank, they are to be arranged with quick acting shutoff valves which are to be capable of being remotely operated from a position accessible even in the event of absorbent leakages. - 2.
-The storage tank is to be located within the engine room or the enclosed compartments except for locating on open deck. - 3.
+In cases where such valves are provided below top

+- 2. The storage tank is to be located within the engine room or the enclosed compartments except for locating on open deck. - 3.
+For portable absorbent storage tanks whose support structure (container frame or truck chassis) is standardized as a container for international transport, the storage tanks are to be in accordance with requirements for the Guidance for Freight Containers.
+In addition, the storage tanks are to be arranged in compliance with the International Maritime Dangerous Goods (IMDG) code and Pt 8, Ch 12 of the Rules for the Classification of Steel Ships.
+Absorbents are to be classified depending on risks by toxicity and flammability of them.
+(2024) - 4.
 The material of absorbent storage tank is to be complied with 404.
-2. - 4.
-The venting system is to be provided suitable for the absorbent and are to terminate in a safe location on the open deck and the tank venting system is to be arranged to prevent entrance of water into the tank. - 5.
-The storage tank is to be protected from temperatures applicable to the particular concentration absorbent.

-- 6. Where absorbent is stored in integral tanks, the following are to be considered during the design and construction: - (1) These tanks may be designed and constructed as integral part of the hull, (e.g. double bottom, wing tanks). - (2) These tanks are to be segregated by cofferdams, void spaces, pump rooms, empty tanks or other similar spaces so as to not be located adjacent to accommodation, cargo spaces containing cargoes which react with chemical treatment fluids in a hazardous manner as well as any food stores, oil tanks and fresh water tanks. - (3) These tanks are to be designed and constructed as per the structural requirements in accordance with Pt 3 Ch 15 of the Rules for the Classification of Steel Ships for a deep tank construction. - (4) These tanks are to be included in the ship's stability calculation. - 7.
+2. - 5.
+The venting system is to be provided suitable for the absorbent and are to terminate in a safe location on the open deck and the tank venting system is to be arranged to prevent entrance of water into the tank. - 6.
+The storage tank is to be protected from temperatures applicable to the particular concentration absorbent. - 7.
+Where absorbent is stored in integral tanks, the following are to be considered during the design and construction: - (1) These tanks may be designed and constructed as integral part of the hull, (e.g. double bottom, wing tanks). - (2) These tanks are to be segregated by cofferdams, void spaces, pump rooms, empty tanks or other similar spaces so as to not be located adjacent to accommodation, cargo spaces containing cargoes which react with chemical treatment fluids in a hazardous manner as well as any food stores, oil tanks and fresh water tanks. - (3) These tanks are to be designed and constructed as per the structural requirements in accordance with Pt 3 Ch 15 of the Rules for the Classification of Steel Ships for a deep tank construction. - (4) These tanks are to be included in the ship's stability calculation. - 8.
 The absorbent storage tank is to be provided with temperature and level monitoring arrangements.
-A high temperature and high/low level alarm system be provided. - 8.
-Drain trays of adequate size led to the overflow tank are to be provided under the absorbent storage tank. - 9.
+A high temperature and high/low level alarm system be provided. - 9.
+Drain trays of adequate size led to the overflow tank are to be provided under the absorbent storage tank. - 10.
 The absorbent tanks are to be arranged so that they can be emptied of the fluids.

-10. Loading of absorbent
+11. Loading of absorbent